 Increased emphasis in source selection on the efficiency of production.

 Both Congress and GAO have placed additional focus on manufacturing.
-Specifically, Congress has put the focus of managing manufacturing risk as a “Public Law”()… “the Secretary of Defense shall issue comprehensive guidance on the management of manufacturing risk in major defense acquisition programs”
+Specifically, Congress has put the focus of managing manufacturing risk as a “Public Law”()… “the Secretary of Defense shall issue comprehensive guidance on the management of manufacturing risk in major defense acquisition programs” and “identify critical technologies and manufacturing processes that need to matured by Milestone A and that have not been successfully demonstrated in a relevant environment by Milestone B”

 The GAO() found that DOD faces problems in manufacturing weapon systems — systems cost far more and take much longer to build than estimated.
 Billions of dollars in cost growth occur as programs transition from development to production, and unit cost increases are common after production begins.
 Contributing factors to these problems include the following: Inattention to manufacturing during planning and design, poor supplier management, and a deficit in manufacturing knowledge among the acquisition workforce.
 Essentially, programs did not identify and resolve manufacturing risks early in development, but carried risks into production where they emerged as significant problems.
 The GAO has recommended DoD adopt the use of MRLs to help manage the manufacturing risk.

 The current Department of Defense Instruction (DoDI) 5000.02 continues to reinforce the requirement to address manufacturing over the entire life cycle.
 Provided are some of the new requirements.
 It now requires the Program Manager (PM) to ensure manufacturing risk is addressed throughout the program’s lifecycle.
-Beginning in the Materiel Solution Analysis (MSA) Phase, policy requires manufacturing readiness and risk be assessed and documented in the Systems Engineering Plan (SEP).()
+Beginning in the Materiel Solution Analysis (MSA) Phase, policy requires manufacturing readiness and risk be assessed and documented in the Systems Engineering Plan (SEP) ()

 By the end of the Technology Maturation Risk Reduction (TMRR) Phase: